About Metcon Concrete Floor Contractors

 Concrete Ground Floor Slabs

-In addition to suspended composite floor slabs, Metcon can supply and install high tolerance concrete ground floor slabs using either mesh or fibre reinforced concrete.
+In addition to suspended composite floors, Metcon can design and install high tolerance concrete ground floor slabs using either mesh or fibre reinforced concrete.

 Ground floor slabs are one of the most important elements in the construction of modern commercial and industrial buildings.
 The quality of a concrete ground floor slab is dependent on producing a floor slab with a hardwearing surface that meets a surface durability and load bearing requirements.